-A recent study investigated how ghrelin, a stomach hormone, promotes individuals’ conditioning to food-related odours and eating behaviours.
+A recent study investigated how ghrelin, a stomach hormone, promotes individuals’ conditioning to food-related odours and eating behaviors.

 Obesity, defined as the excess of body fat, is an increasingly prevalent phenomenon that is associated with an elevated risk of many chronic diseases, including hypertension, diabetes, and cardiovascular disease.
-There are several factors that have contributed to the rapid rise in obesity, including the increase in sedentary lifestyles and easy access to unhealthy foods.
+Several factors have contributed to the rapid rise in obesity, including the increase in sedentary lifestyles and easy access to unhealthy foods.

 Ghrelin was associated with higher brain response to images associated with food smells